dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 This architecture bridges an on-premise ERP monolith to a Databricks Lakehouse using a continuous Change Data Capture (CDC) pipeline.
 By leveraging AWS DMS (simulated), transactional state changes are replicated into the cloud in real-time, completely offloading analytical overhead from the production OLTP engine.

 The data flows through a governed **Medallion architecture within Unity Catalog**, where raw relational changes are ultimately refined into a high-performance Gold-standard star schema.
-While AWS DMS replicates data continuously, a scheduled **Databricks Workflows job** runs daily at EOD to process the accumulated changes and push them through the pipeline.
-To close the loop between engineering and action, this job triggers the **Power BI REST API** and Databricks Dashboard upon completion, ensuring leadership dashboards reflect the latest business state without manual intervention.
+While AWS DMS replicates data continuously, a scheduled **Databricks Lakeflow job** runs daily at EOD to process the accumulated changes and push them through the pipeline.
+To close the loop between engineering and action, this job triggers the **Power BI REST API** and Databricks Dashboard upon completion, ensuring up to date leadership dashboards that reflect the latest business state without manual intervention.

 ---